 - Applying bug dust to aggressively – a very light sprinkling is all that’s need, pouring DE throughout your house can create a hazardous environment for those breathing it in.
 Follow our instructions and do it right!

-The very first you should do is make sure your hotel is bed bug free!
+The first thing you should do is make sure your hotel is bed bug free!

-Understand that ANY hotel, 5 star or not, can get bed bugs and check for signs BEFORE you spend the night!
+Understand that ANY hotel, 5 star or not, can get bed bugs so check for signs BEFORE you spend the night regardless of how clean it looks!
 I’ve got an entire checklist at the top of this page that will show you where to look in detail – this is extremely important!